mattbachmann/pluralsight-react-working-with-data/notes.md

 * Like RPC calls running on the server
 * Best put into it's own file with "use server" at the start
 * Like hooks actions have an upper case name
-* When called from client all params must be primitives!
+* When called from client all params must be primitives
+* When called from client all params need to be validated!
+* Can call server actions from server components
+    * think of server components as GET and server actions as POST, PUT, DELETE

 ````jsx
 "use server";